asoffer/reflect-this-presentation/cppnow-2023/mixin.md

 NOTES:

-Only really have language support.
+It's important to point out that C++ has mixins too, at least for `operator==`, spaceship, and a few others.

+The problem is they only really have builtin language support.
+I can't use this technique with any of my own functionality, like, say, a to-string mixin.

-The goal is to fill in the gap until we can have actual language support.
+That would require real language reflection support.
+Our goal is to fill in the gap until we can have actual language support.

+PAUSE

+Okay, so I want to explore a few mixin libraries in C++, because even within the language there's a large design space to explore.

+And one of those libraries is going to be the one we designed.